pernydev/Ptero-Themes-v1/README.md

 On line 6 at the end of the imports add this

 import './main.css';
-After this build the panel, you can find information of how to do that here https://pterodox.com/customization/panel.html
+After this build the panel, you can find information of how to do that scroll down

 After that just reload your panel and the theme is applied.